Sponsored Research and Controlled Unclassified Information

 CUI is identified by executive branch entities as sensitive information that demonstrates risk resulting from the unauthorized access, use, disclosure, disruption, modification, or destruction of information collected or maintained by or on behalf of an agency.
 Executive branch entities include the Department of Agriculture, the National Science Foundation, the Department of Education, and so on.
 Executive branch entities are required to identify and mark CUI that requires safeguarding.

 Executive branch entities are in different phases of implementing final rules for complying with CUI standards.
 At this time, only the Department of Defense (DoD), the General Services Administration (GSA), and the National Aeronautic and Space Association (NASA) have published the final rule.
 The Department of Homeland Security (DHS) has published a proposed rule, but it is unknown at this time when it will be finalized.
 The implementation schedule for the remaining federal agencies is under negotiation.
-The schedule is anticipated early in the calendar year 2018.
+The schedule is anticipated soon.

 Under the direction of the Vice President for Research, a small group is working to do the following.